Brian-Pho/Textbook-Notes/content/posts/textbooks/fundamentals-of-computational-neuroscience/index.md

   - Continuously spiking (CS)
   - Intrinsic bursting (IB)
 ![Figure 2.13](figure2-13.png)
-- Spike rate adaptation/fatigue: reduction in firing rate after initial stimulation.
+- *Spike rate adaptation/fatigue*: reduction in firing rate after initial stimulation.
-- After-depolarizing potential (ADP): an increase in voltage after being depolarized similar to a reverberating effect.
+- *After-depolarizing potential (ADP)*: an increase in voltage after being depolarized similar to a reverberating effect.
 - To get a more complete and accurate model of neurons, we need to model the conductance properties and the physical shape of the neuron.
 - Introduction to the cable equation and the idea of turning a neuron in a chain/branch of compartments.
 ![Figure 2.15](figure2-15.png)